Dhruvchaudhary255/reverse/README.md

 ### About signatures

-Cocos2d-x games that use `ResourcesDecode.cpp` may prepend a signature to encrypted files.
-This signature acts as a magic number to identify encrypted content.
-The signature is not part of the XXTEA algorithm itself - it's added by the game's `ResourcesDecode.cpp` implementation.
+Some Cocos2d-x games add a signature to encrypted files.
+The signature marks which files are encrypted.

-When a file has a signature:
+How signatures work:
-1. The signature bytes appear at the start of the file
+1. The signature appears at the start of the file
-2. The actual XXTEA-encrypted data follows immediately after
+2. The encrypted data follows the signature
-3. During decryption, the signature is stripped and the remaining bytes are decrypted
+3. The tool strips the signature before decrypting

-Common signatures are short strings (3-10 bytes).
-The game checks for this signature before attempting decryption, allowing it to mix encrypted and unencrypted assets in the same directory.
+Signatures are usually 3-10 bytes.
+Games use them to mix encrypted and plain files in one folder.

 For a reference implementation, see: [ResourcesDecode.cpp](https://github.com/yisiyidian/bbdc_k12/blob/ff52887bb43119826721b55f69537c28c28a4e74/tools/pack_files/ResourcesDecode.cpp)

 ## How it works

-The tool:
+Steps:

-1. Loads the binary and finds entry points (JNI_OnLoad, app init functions)
+1. Load the binary and find entry points
-2. Disassembles ARM64 code and tracks register values
+2. Disassemble ARM64 code
-3. Recognizes std::string construction patterns
+3. Track register values
-4. Identifies calls to XXTEA setter functions
+4. Find XXTEA function calls
-5. Extracts the key and signature parameters
+5. Extract keys and signatures

-The analysis handles:
+The tool handles:
-- Virtual function calls through vtables
+- Virtual function calls
-- Inline strings (Small String Optimization)
+- Inline strings (SSO)
-- Heap-allocated strings
+- Heap strings
-- Member function calling conventions
+- Member functions
-- PLT/GOT indirection
+- PLT/GOT jumps

 ## Output format